ElDEEB21/Data-Analyst-Bootcamp-Progress/README.md

 I will be documenting my progress through each module and project in this repository.
 Each section will include:

-- **Notes and Summaries**: Key takeaways and summaries from each lesson.
 - **Code Examples**: Code snippets and examples from exercises and projects.
 - **Projects**: Detailed documentation and analysis of each project, including the approach, methodology, and results.